jbeisen/muni-times/README.md

 ### Usage

 The skill currently uses a single hardcoded MUNI stop.
-To set the stop, change the field `STOP_URL` in the `MuniTimesSpeechlet` class.
+To set the stop, change the field `stop.url` in the properties file.
 This skill uses the [Next Bus API](https://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed .pdf), so check that out to get the correct format for the prediction URL.

 - Get the bus time: